IKEA Symfonisk smart lamp speaker just got better — here's how

 The new Symfonisk also promises a more enhanced "acoustic" surround sound quality and range of streaming options via the Sonos app.
 Plus, it can be paired to other Sonos speakers or others in the Symfonisk range, which is handy if you wanted to set up a multiroom audio system for those movie nights.

 Like the look of it?
 The new Symfonisk table lamp will be available in IKEA from October 12.
+The Speaker Lamp Base with Wi-Fi will cost $140, while the Glass Shade and Textile Shade will cost $39 and $29 respectively.
 We'll be testing it soon, so check back to see how we rate it.